CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 Qualys and Tenable are security solutions that are designed to detect vulnerabilities present in your environment.

-The Qualys dashboard is powered by Qualys’ data (https://www.qualys.com/) and the Tenable dashboard is powered by Tenable’s data (https://www.tenable.com/).
+The Qualys dashboard is powered by Qualys' data (https://www.qualys.com/) and the Tenable dashboard is powered by Tenable's data (https://www.tenable.com/).

 The Cyences app utilizes the data provided by Qualys and Tenable to obtain information pertaining to any vulnerabilities that may exist on an IT asset within your environment.